top of page

 4. Quebec

-Quebec celebrates many statutory holidays, but it also has a few distinctive ones rooted in its French heritage:
+Quebec celebrates many statutory holidays, but it also has a few distinctive ones rooted in its French heritage.
+Quebec statutory holidays in 2026 include:

 • Easter Monday (Day after Easter Sunday)